ever-been/everDoc/src/book/markdown/foreword.md

 - **Comparison with competing software**
 - **Determining the bottleneck**

 Despite the fact that performance measuring is definitely useful, it still has quite a low popularity among development teams.
-Regression benchmarking is uncommon and the implementation of induvidual benchmarks is usually project-specific.
+Regression benchmarking is uncommon and the implementation of individual benchmarks is usually project-specific.
 The need for a generic framework for regression benchmarking is obvious for many reasons:

 - Benchmarking middleware is hard because of the need for a complex environment.
 A general environment could simplify the tasks of deployment, configuration and management of a networked system for benchmarking.